human development, social justice and sustainable social systems

 Caritas Europa has a permanent secretariat in Brussels, Belgium.
 The secretariat ensures that the messages and policy demands of our members are heard by the European institutions, such as the European Union and the Council of Europe.
 All our calls for change are based on the experiences of Caritas teams working on the ground.

-Our strategic priorities are based on our four year strategic framework and decisions on how best to implement these priorities are made at our annual Regional Conference.
+Our strategic orientations are based on our eight-year strategic framework 2021-2028.
+Decisions on how best to implement the strategic objectives that contribute to these orientations are made at our annual Regional Conference.

-The network has three strategic priorities: advocacy; humanitarian aid and strengthening the network.
-The following working structures guide the network’s work on these priorities:
+The following permanent working structures guide the network’s work on these orientations:

-Action group – For each strategic priority, the network has a series of dedicated action groups composed of experts from the member organisations.
-The action groups meet regularly and make proposals based on the realities the member organisations experience on the ground.
+Working group – The network has a series of dedicated working groups composed of experts from member organisations who ensure the implementation of specific strategic objectives and outcomes.
+The working groups meet regularly and make proposals based on the realities the member organisations experience on the ground.

-Reference network – In order to ensure that the voice of all member organisations is heard when working on a topic, each action group has a supporting structure called reference network.
-These networks are composed of experts from across the network who are not necessarily sitting in an action group, but who make themselves available to contribute with their knowledge when necessary.
+Reference network – In order to ensure that the voice of all member organisations is heard when working on a topic, the working groups have a supporting structure called reference network.
+These networks are composed of experts from across the network who are not necessarily sitting in a working group, but who make themselves available to contribute with their knowledge when necessary.

-Steering group – Each strategic priority has a steering group.
-Each steering group is composed of two members of the Caritas Europa Executive Board and the Chairs of the relevant action groups.
-Together, they study the proposals of the action groups and ensure that there is consistency between the different proposals and with the network’s strategic framework.
-The steering groups approve the action groups’ proposals.
-However, if a steering group cannot reach an agreement, the decision is passed over to the Executive Board.
+Committee– Each strategic orientation has a committee.
+Each committee is composed of at least one member of the Caritas Europa Executive Board, the chairs of the relevant working groups, a member of the pool of theologians, a youth representative and additional experts if required.
+Together, they study the proposals of the working groups and ensure that there is consistency between the different proposals and with the network’s strategic framework.
+The committees approve the working groups’ proposals.
+However, if a committee cannot reach an agreement, the decision is passed over to the Executive Board.

 Our working structures